MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 &nbsp;
 </details>
 <details>
-<summary>How can I deploy the code in Azure AD using Teams Toolkit, and use graph API get the app user's profile photo?</summary>
+<summary>How can I deploy the code in Azure AD using Teams Toolkit, and use Graph API to get the app user's profile photo?</summary>

 Shared references to deploy the code using toolkit: